 Replacing the pedestrian bridge to Colman Dock

-The pedestrian bridge that runs along Marion Street between Colman Dock and First Avenue has been partially dismantled as part of the demolition of the Alaskan Way Viaduct.
+The pedestrian bridge that ran along Marion Street between Colman Dock and First Avenue has been partially dismantled as part of the demolition of the Alaskan Way Viaduct.
 A new, “temporary” pedestrian bridge has been built between Colman Dock and the existing pedestrian bridge on a new route along Columbia Street and Western Avenue.

 Above: The previous pedestrian bridge crossing above Alaskan Way.

 This new, temporary bridge will be in place until the City of Seattle builds a permanent pedestrian bridge on Marion Street, scheduled to open in 2023.

 Scope and schedule of work

-To minimize disruption to this important pedestrian connection to Colman Dock, crews will first build the temporary bridge, then remove the current one.
+To minimize disruption to this important pedestrian connection to Colman Dock, crews first built the temporary bridge, then removed the current one.

 - March 2019: Move a sewer along Western Avenue to prepare for building the new, temporary bridge.